 Geoffrey Quan is an independent director and producer.
 His films and productions have shown at over 50 festivals, including Sundance, SXSW, Directors Fortnight, New Directors/New Films, and Tribeca.
 His work has been supported by IFP, Film Independent, HBO Films, and the Alfred P. Sloan Foundation.
 He was a recipient of the 2009 IFP Marcie Bloom Fellowship in Film, a 2011 directing fellow in Film Independents Project: Involve, and a 2012 fellow for the Center for Asian American Media.
 Geoff has taught filmmaking at Columbia University and Sarah Lawrence College, and has directed videos for New York Magazine and The Wall Street Journal.

-In 2013, Geoff produced three features and served as production manager on three more.
-Projects include Helen Hunts Ride, Chris Messinas currently untitled feature film debut, Gillian Robespierres Obvious Child, Noah Buschels Glass Chin, Nelson Kims Someone Else, and Bill Guttentags feature documentary, The League.
-His first feature production, Detonator, from the writing/directing team of Damon Maulucci and Keir Politz is currently on the festival circuit (Brooklyn, Cinequest, Indie Memphis, Philadelphia).
+Geoff has produced five features and served as production manager on three more.
+Projects include Helen Hunts Ride, Chris Messinas "Alex of Venice," Gillian Robespierres Obvious Child, Noah Buschels Glass Chin, Zoe Cassavetes' "Day Out of Days," Nelson Kims Someone Else, and Bill Guttentags feature documentary, The League.
+His first feature production, Detonator, from the writing/directing team of Damon Maulucci and Keir Politz is currently available on VOD and iTunes.